Stefdv/gun-tag/README.md

 ```

 ### gun.intersect([tag1,tag2,...],cb)
-An intersect is a list with nodes that are tagged to ALL provided tags
+An intersect is a list with nodes that are tagged to ALL provided tags.
-get all Fantasy books, written by (Stephen) King , published in 1988
+Get all Fantasy books, written by (Stephen) King , published in 1988
 ```
- gun.intersect(['Books/Fantasy',Authors/King,Published:1988],cb)
+ gun.intersect(['Books/Fantasy','Authors/King','Published/1988'],cb)
 ```
+### Advise
+gun-tag is born of necessity, and over time became really powerfull if you fully understand it's potential.
+That being said... tell me what you want to do and - maybe- i can advise you.
+I'm not much of an email reader so ping me in [gitter](https://gitter.im/amark/gun) @Stefdv
 ### Credits
 Thanks to Mark Nadal for writing Gun  and for helping out whenever i need.